jessicagrdc/jessicagrdc/README.md

 **Welcome to my GitHub bio!** 😊

-- 🔭 I'm a Back-end Developer
+- 💻 I'm a Back-end Developer
-- 💻 coding is my passion
+- :blue_heart: coding is my passion
 - 😻 my cats are called Neo, Ivy and Ikki - inspired by Matrix, Pokémon and Knights of the Zodiac

 <div align="center">